As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 #1: Make the time to understand your team

-So, the first real step in creating efficient work schedules is knowing your team.
+The first step in creating efficient office schedules is to know your team.
 Make a list that includes their:

 - Relevant skills,